BitcoinUnlimited/BitcoinUnlimited/doc/xversionmessage.md

 ### Later extensions

-Implementations should allow extra bytes following the defined fields in the `xversion` message as well as any bytes in in the `xverack` message, to allow for further extensibility.
+Implementations should allow extra bytes following the defined fields in the `xversion` message to allow for further extensibility.

 ## Handling and sequencing of `xversion` messages

-A node should expect an `xversion` message to arrive after the acknowledgement ('verack') of the `version` message.
+A node should expect an `xversion` message to arrive after the `version` message.
 Only a single `xversion` message should arrive during the lifetime of a connection and receival of multiple such messages should be considered misbehavior of the remote peer.

-After receival of an `xversion` message, a node must answer with an empty `xverack` message to confirm recept.
-Receival of an `xverack` without having ever send an `xversion` message should be handled as a protocol violation.
+After receival of an `xversion` message, a node must answer with an empty `verack` message to confirm recept.

 An empty `xmap` for a peer has a defined reading (see below).
 However, to simplify node implementations, it is deemed acceptable to